claudiotx/coding-cloud-mcp/README.md

 ## What is MCP?

-Model Context Protocol (MCP) is an open standard that allows AI systems to securely and contextually connect with external tools and data sources.
+Model Context Protocol (MCP) is an open standard allowing AI systems to securely connect with external tools like Coding-Cloud.com.
+This server enables AI agents to interact with Coding-Cloud's code snippet database.

-This boilerplate implements the MCP specification with a clean, layered architecture that can be extended to build custom MCP servers for any API or data source.

-## Why Use This Boilerplate?

-- **Production-Ready Architecture**: Follows the same pattern used in published MCP servers, with clear separation between CLI, tools, controllers, and services.
+## Features

+-   **Coding-Cloud Integration**: Tools for AI agents to search and retrieve code snippets.
+-   **Production-Ready Architecture**: Clean, layered architecture based on a proven pattern.
-- **Type Safety**: Built with TypeScript for improved developer experience, code quality, and maintainability.
+-   **Type Safety**: Built with TypeScript.

-- **Working Example**: Includes a fully implemented IP lookup tool demonstrating the complete pattern from CLI to API integration.

-- **Testing Framework**: Comes with testing infrastructure for both unit and CLI integration tests, including coverage reporting.
+-   **Testing Framework**: Includes unit and CLI integration tests.

-- **Development Tooling**: Includes ESLint, Prettier, TypeScript, and other quality tools preconfigured for MCP server development.
+-   **Development Tooling**: Preconfigured ESLint, Prettier, TypeScript.

 ---